arthemus/pragma-brewery/backend/README.md

-# Pragma Brewery System
+# Pragma Brewery Backend Side

-This a programatic test from PragmaTeam about Shane, a driver Micro Brewery.
+This is the PragmaTeam program test frontend layer.
+A unique and simple dynamic page that lists the current temperature of each beer carried by the driver.

 ## To Run
 ### Install the dependencies